 We wanted to make sure you are familiar with the ones that have proven to be effective.

 If you only need to send emails…

 Of course, to gather new contacts that will receive your email you would need to be able to set up a couple of signup forms, those forms would have to be placed on dedicated landing pages, and you would probably want those to match the general style of your main website.

 As you can see, eventually email marketing expands to other inbound strategies.
-That’s why your next goal could be an all-in-one marketing automation platform.
+That’s why your next goal could be a marketing automation platform.

 If you want to take care of everything in one place…

 A marketing automation software supports your entire process, from automated email marketing campaigns to sales funnels and even paid ads.
 With such a platform, you get a 360-degree view of your students across all of your channels.